 Sign Up with Codegrip and get started for Free!

-Codegrip uses a robust AI-based database to collect and analyze source code for bugs, bad code, and possible violations of code-style policies.
-It examines and evaluates different aspects of your source code from minor styling details, potential bugs, and code defects to the critical design errors, lack of test coverage, and excess complexity.
+Codegrip uses a robust AI-based database to collect and analyze source code for bugs, bad code, and code-style errors.
+It examines and evaluates different aspects of your source code from minor styling details, potential bugs, and code defects.
+It also checks for critical design errors, lack of test coverage, and excess complexity.

-In the end, Codegrip produces metric values and statistics, revealing problematic areas in the source that require inspection or improvement, allowing you to take more control of your outsourced projects.
-On average, our customers save a projected 30-50K USD/yearly that could have been incurred due to bad code and rework.
+In the end, Codegrip produces metric values and statistics, revealing problematic areas in the source that require inspection or improvement.
+On average, our customers save a projected 30-50K USD/year that could have been incurred due to bad code and rework.
 Add to it the possibility of failed products or lawsuits, and the benefits become priceless.

 Liked what you read?
 Subscribe and get fresh updates.

 P.S.
 Don’t forget to share this post.